zooyoda/telegram-mcp/README.md

 - "Mute notifications for chat 123456789"
 - "Promote user 111 to admin in group 123456789"
 - "Search for public channels about 'news'"
+- "Join the Telegram group with invite link https://t.me/+AbCdEfGhIjK"
+- "Send a sticker to my Saved Messages"
+- "Get all my sticker sets"

 You can use these tools via natural language in Claude, Cursor, or any MCP-compatible client.

+---

+## 🧠 Error Handling & Robustness

+This implementation includes comprehensive error handling:

+- **Session management**: Works with both file-based and string-based sessions
+- **Error reporting**: Detailed errors logged to `mcp_errors.log`
+- **Graceful degradation**: Multiple fallback approaches for critical functions
+- **User-friendly messages**: Clear, actionable error messages instead of technical errors
+- **Account type detection**: Functions that require bot accounts detect and notify when used with user accounts
+- **Invite link processing**: Handles various link formats and already-member cases

+The code is designed to be robust against common Telegram API issues and limitations.

 ---